BeyondCorp Threat and Data Protection features are available only for customers who have purchased BeyondCorp Enterprise.

 This integration gives you control over what data Chrome users can share, such as Social Security numbers or credit card numbers.
-It only applies to Chrome browser on Windows, Mac, Linux and the Chrome operating system.
+It applies only to Chrome browser on Windows, Mac, Linux, and the Chrome operating system.
 Other platforms are not supported at this time.

-BeyondCorp and DLP
+Chrome Enterprise Premium and DLP

 - Use of Chrome management features